marlanbar/sequra-challenge/part-2/README.md

 ## Airflow Orchestration (MWAA)

 - **DAG Structure:**
+  1. Trigger Airbyte task to download data to S3.
   1. Trigger ECS task to run the ETL script (`etl.py`) which loads data from S3 into Redshift.
   2. Trigger ECS task to run dbt transformations inside Redshift.
 - The DAGs are stored in S3 and automatically picked up by MWAA.